majlindavdylaj/lindi/README.md

 # Lindi

 Lindi is a lightweight and reactive state management library for Flutter that simplifies building applications with dynamic UI updates.
-It enables developers to manage state using `LindiViewModel` and provides powerful widgets like `LindiBuilder` and `MultiLindiBuilder` to listen and react to changes in state.
+It enables developers to manage state using `LindiViewModel` and provides powerful widgets like `LindiBuilder` and `LindiMultiBuilder` to listen and react to changes in state.

 ## Features